google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 When we write code, we need to be able to tell how much time that code is likely to take to execute based on the size of the input.
 Similarly, we need to know whether we have enough space in memory.
 Otherwise, how would we be able to tell whether you can run a given dataset through a model on a given computer?
 Just trying it out and risking running out of memory is not a good idea!
 And imagine if we leave our laptop running all day and then we need to close it to go home.
-Will we just lose all of your progress?
+Will we just lose all of our progress?
 Industry leaders work with problems like this at a much bigger scale.
 So it’s important to have the language and conceptual understanding of these limitations to be able to work efficiently.

 Image Details: